-- 5.2.4 Changing subsidies are a key driver in determining land use and farming practices.
+- 5.2.4 Changes in support are a key driver in determining land use and farming practices.
 In the past, farming subsidies were largely production related and were available, for example, for the improvement of marginal land and drainage of wetlands.
-This led to the loss of habitats such as herb rich meadows, rough grassland, heathland and merse, and subsequent loss in visual diversity and supported species. - 5.2.5 Introduction of agri-environment schemes (sequentially the Environmentally Sensitive Areas, Countryside Premium Scheme and then Rural Stewardship Scheme), indicates a move towards supporting environmentally friendly farming, for example by supporting the creation and management of hedges, dry stone dykes and wetlands.
-However much agricultural support remains production driven. - 5.2.6 The balance of support for forestry versus farming also influences land use choices within the NSA, with less productive upland areas on Criffel and Ward Law currently given over to forestry.
+This led to the loss of habitats such as herb rich meadows, gorse pasture, rough grassland, and heathland, and subsequent loss in visual diversity and supported species. - 5.2.5 Introduction of agri-environment schemes, (sequentially the Environmentally Sensitive Areas, Countryside Premium Scheme and then Rural Stewardship Scheme), indicates a move towards supporting environmentally friendly farming, for example by supporting the creation and management of hedges, dry stone dykes and wetlands.
+However much agricultural support remains production driven. - 5.2.6 The balance of support for forestry versus farming also influences land use choices within the NSA, with less productive upland areas, such as Scar Hill, currently given over to forestry.

-AGRICULTURE: Changing support regimes Key issues Opportunities Code CAP reform Support the A/Cs1 Agri- environment schemes Integration of agricultural and forestry support mechanisms prioritisation of landscape enhancement works within NSA within existing agri- environment schemes, for example in providing support for management and creation of a variety of habitats Support the development of new schemes of whole farm support within the NSA as proposed in the Forward Strategy for Agriculture A/Cs2 Support the increasing integration of agricultural and forestry support systems and their prioritisation to support environmental, economic and social objectives within the NSA A/Cs3
+AGRICULTURE: Changing support regimes Key issues Opportunities Code CAP reform Agri-environment schemes Integration of agricultural Support the prioritisation of landscape enhancement works within NSA within existing agri-environment schemes, for example in providing support for management and creation of a variety of habitats A/Cs1 and forestry support mechanisms Support the development of new schemes of whole farm support within the NSA as proposed in the Forward Strategy for Agriculture A/Cs2 Support the increasing integration of agricultural and forestry support systems and their prioritisation to support environmental, economic and social objectives within the NSA A/Cs3